EfimovIN/Practical_RL/README.md

 # Practical_RL [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yandexdataschool/practical_rl/master)
-An open course on reinforcement learning in the wild.
+An open course on reinforcement learning in the wild..
 Taught on-campus at [HSE](https://cs.hse.ru) and [YSDA](https://yandexdataschool.com/)  and maintained to be friendly to online students (both english and russian).